Welcome to the Sacrament of Reconciliation!

 Through God's Divine Love for us, we are provided this blessed opportunity to renew our relationship with Him and His Only Son, Jesus Christ, through cleansing ourselves of our sins in the sacrament of Reconciliation.

-Children who are older than second grade, and who have not yet received this sacrament but would like to, should contact Monica LaFond for details on how to complete their preparation.
+Parents of children who are older than second grade and who have not yet received this sacrament but would like to should contact Tzipora Stessman, our Coordinator of Faith Formation for grades PreK-5, for details on how to complete their preparation.

 CELEBRATION DATE